LaravelDaily/laravel-tips/other.md

     public function failed(Throwable $exception)
     {
-        // Perfom any action here when job has failed }
+        // Perform any action here when job has failed }
 }
 ```